Alexina Louie

-Alexina Diane Louie, OC OOnt FRSC (born July 30, 1949) is a Canadian composer of contemporary art music.
+Alexina Diane Louie, OC OOnt FRSC (born 30 July 1949), is a Canadian composer of contemporary classical music.
 She has composed for various instrumental and vocal combinations in a variety of genres.
 She has fulfilled a number of commissions, and her works, which have been performed internationally, have earned her a number of awards, including the Order of Canada and two Juno Awards.

 Early life and education

 Louie was born in Vancouver, British Columbia.
-She earned an ARCT in Piano Performance diploma from the Royal Conservatory of Music at the age of seventeen while under the tutelage of Jean Lyons—of the Jean Lyons School of Music in Vancouver.
-Shortly thereafter, Louie received a Bachelor of Music in Music History from the University of British Columbia in 1970.
-In 1974, she completed her M.A. degree in Composition from the University of California, San Diego.
+She earned an ARCT in Piano Performance diploma from the Royal Conservatory of Music at the age of 17 while under the tutelage of Jean Lyons.
+Shortly thereafter, Louie received a Bachelor of Music in music history from the University of British Columbia in 1970.
+In 1974, she completed her M.A. degree in composition from the University of California, San Diego.

 Career

 While studying in the Greater Los Angeles Area, Louie was a member of an ensemble, and later she taught piano, theory, and electronic composition at Pasadena College and Los Angeles City College.
 One of her earliest compositions, completed in 1972, is an electronic piece for 4-channel tape entitled, Molly.
 The object in this composition, based on the last segment of James Joyce's novel Ulysses, was to make an electronic composition sound "human."

 She created a number of piano compositions, including Scenes from a Jade Terrace, Distant Memories (dedicated to Jean Lyons) and I Leap Through the Sky With Stars for solo piano, Dragon Bells for prepared piano and pre-recorded prepared piano, and Concerto for Piano and Orchestra, which was commissioned by the Canadian Broadcasting Corporation (CBC).

 Louie moved from Los Angeles to Toronto in 1980.
-Soon after, in 1982, she composed her well-known piece O Magnum Mysterium: In Memoriam Glenn Gould.
-She composed the opening music ("The Ringing Earth") for Expo 86 in Vancouver, and that year was named Composer of the Year by Canadian Music Council.
+Soon after, in 1982, she composed O Magnum Mysterium: In Memoriam Glenn Gould.
+She composed the opening music ("The Ringing Earth") for Expo 86 in Vancouver, and that year was named Composer of the Year by the Canadian Music Council.

 Louie has twice won a Juno Award for Best Classical Composition: in 1989 for Songs of Paradise (1984), and in 2000 for Shattered Night, Shivering Stars (1997) - both are orchestral works.
 She has received several additional nominations for various works.